top of page

 Start Phase

 The turn begins.
 Effects that last "until the beginning of the turn" end and effects that trigger "at the beginning of the turn" trigger.
-The turn player freely decides the order in which effects trigger/end.

 Resource Phase

 The turn player draws 1 card and gains 4 Gold.
+Some effects will increase this Gold gain.

 First Power-Up Phase